xeoron/archimade/ReadMe.markdown

 #### Description
 	Archimade is a simple archiving utility.
 Archimade is an open-source program.
 	You can access its full functionality for free.

+		Notable:
+			- Safe Read/Write/Memory for filesystem access
+			- Won't freeze (fully multi task)
+			- Won't freeze on cancel task (immediate)
+			- Won't use too much memory and freeze your computer (queueing when needed)

 		Supported compression formats:
 			- tar gziped